Life As a Computer Worker

 - General Information Technology Specialist

-In the United States, there were 287,200 jobs for Computer Worker in 2016.
+In 2016, there was an estimated number of 287,200 jobs in the United States for Computer Worker.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Computer Worker by 2026.
-There will be an estimated 22,400 positions for Computer Worker per year.
+The BLS estimates 22,400 yearly job openings in this field.

 The states with the most job growth for Computer Worker are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.